Ignaciojeria/einar-ioc/readme.md

 1. Constructors are vertices.
 2. Dependencies are edges.
 3. The graph is topologically ordered.
-4. Dependency loading starts from dependent nodes and proceeds to their ancestors.
+4. Dependency loading starts from descendant nodes and proceeds to their ancestors.

 ## 👨‍💻 Setup